Safest Places to Visit in Mexico

 Generally, Mexico's all-inclusive resorts are safe for visitors and staff.
 Resort owners want their guests to have positive experiences, so they typically have cameras and other security measures in place to deter criminals.

-Puerto Vallarta is part of Jalisco state, which has high levels of crime.
-The U.S. Department of State advises Americans to reconsider traveling to the area, which means Puerto Vallarta isn't one of the safest destinations to travel to in Mexico.
+Puerto Vallarta is part of Jalisco state, which has high crime rates.
+The U.S. Department of State advises Americans to reconsider traveling to this tourist destination, which means Puerto Vallarta isn't one of the safest places to travel to in Mexico.

 Disclaimer: It is important to note that Destination articles are for editorial purposes only and are not intended to replace the advice of a qualified professional.
 Specifics of travel coverage for your destination will depend on the plan selected, the date of purchase, and the state of residency.
 Customers are advised to carefully review the terms and conditions of their policy.
 Contact AXA Travel Insurance if you have any questions.
 AXA Assistance USA, Inc.© 2023 All Rights Reserved.